FRAMED LIMITED EDITION PRINTS from £3800 + vat

 MICHAEL POTTER: About

 Michael is London based but his studio is global.
 His images have been exhibited widely internationally, and he has been commissioned for prestigious private and corporate clients for over forty years.
 His work hangs in hotels, offices, and private homes worldwide.
 Like many lifetime photographers, he started commercially, specifically in fashion, hair & beauty before being commissioned to create a series of travel images.
 That exposure to the world led him to amalgamate his fashion portrait style to the people he met and the many environments he found himself traveling through.
-He has concentrated on fine art photography since 2006.
+He has been building folios of fine art photography since 2010.